HosseinGhahari/HosseinGhahari/README.md

 My Name is Hossein

-✏️ currently i am learning programing with C# with focus of Backend Development
+✏️ currently i'm learning C# with focus of Backend Development

 🌱 Passion and curious about tech world